Speak with a safari expert

 African golden wolf (Canis lupaster)

 The African golden wolf is notable mainly for the insights it has provided researchers of African canid evolution.
 Until recently, it was classified as an African variant of the golden jackal, which is widespread throughout the Middle East and Asia.
-Though scientists had long argued for a distinction between the two species, it was only in 2015 that a series of genetic studies revealed that the golden wolf is more closely related to grey wolves, Ethiopian wolves, and coyotes than it is to Asian golden jackals.
+Though scientists had long argued for a distinction between the two species, genetic analyses confirmed that the African golden wolf is a distinct species and is more closely related to grey wolves, Ethiopian wolves and coyotes than to the Eurasian golden jackal.

 Slightly larger than the two jackal species, African golden wolves can catch and kill prey nearly three times their own mass.
 This is unusual however, and golden wolves tend to confine themselves to smaller prey species such as rodents, birds, lizards, snakes, and insects.